 Breastfeeding is often perceived as difficult in modern society and something we don’t know enough about.
 This is partly because we don’t observe babies being openly fed in society as often as we should.
 The result is a population of women who need to ‘learn’ breastfeeding, often from square one, once their baby has been born.
 As well as needing to learn how to breastfeed, problems can often be encountered after a long labour, surgical birth or sleepless nights which seem difficult to tackle with a tired and emotional mind.
 Therefore, it is good to be prepared with useful tools and information that can help you to overcome possible challenges in the early days.

-La Leche League provide meetings with other breastfeeders (currently on zoom), online, telephone or text support.
+La Leche League provide meetings with other breastfeeders (currently on zoom), as well as online, telephone or text-message support.

 Breastfeeding network have helplines and an online chat facility.

 - Hand expressing or colostrum harvesting can be started from 36/37 weeks of pregnancy.
 Learning how to express breastmilk during pregnancy may help you to collect enough milk to freeze and use during the early days after the birth whilst breastfeeding is establishing.
 Equally, if you don’t collect any colostrum (the first milk), it will enable you to feel more confident about handling and learning how your breasts work to provide milk for your baby.
-For further guidance on learning how to hand express, ask your midwife or click here.
+For further guidance on learning how to hand express, join our live and interactive webinar on colostrum harvesting, taught by one of our midwives.

-- Baby wearing can help your baby to have easier access to breastfeeding, as well as you being able to do other things and move around during feeding times.
+- Baby wearing can help your baby to have easier access to breastfeeding whilst you remain able to do other things and move around during feeding times.
 It can take a little time to get used to wrapping and carrying your baby around but there are lots of videos available to help you.
-Baby carriers are not just for transporting your baby when you are out and about, use them indoors too so your baby can feed when they want to, as well as be comforted by being close to you.
+Baby carriers are not just for transporting your baby when you are out and about, use them indoors, too, so your baby can feed when they want to, as well as be comforted by being close to you.
 La Leche League provide guidance surrounding the benefits of baby wearing and how to do this safely here.

 - Investing in a well-fitting nursing bra can help to prevent problems such as blocked milk ducts and/or mastitis.
 A bra which doesn’t fit properly can restrict milk flow and cause your breasts to become uncomfortable and even contribute to mastitis (sore and inflamed breast tissue).
 The same goes for tight or restrictive clothes.
 Make sure your bra fits well and is supportive and that your clothes are loose and preferably made from natural fibres such as cotton, wool or silk so your body can breathe.